OwenCochell/mctools/README.md

  Pull requests are welcome and encouraged :) !
 If you want to see a feature in mctools, a PR will be the quickest way to get it included.
 Feel free to email me or open an issue if you have any problems.

  If you are interested in helping in the development of mctools, then send me an email, and we can get talking!
  Believe me, there is plenty of work that needs to be done.
 More help would be greatly appreciated!

  # Changelog

+## 1.2.0

+ Clients (of any type!) can now be started after being stopped, so creating a new client after stopping it is no longer necessary.

+ The PINGClient will now auto stop itself after each operation.

+ Fixed a bug where the QUERYClient did not auto-start itself.

+ The documentation was updated to reflect these changes, and it now explains stopping/starting clients a lot better.

  ## 1.1.2

  Fixed an issue where RCON command size handling was broken.